OzCog/protobuf-metta/README.md

 ## TODO

-- Support outputing MeTTa code as Python data structure (as opposed to just a string in MeTTa format).
+- Support outputting MeTTa code as Python data structure (as opposed to just a string in MeTTa format).